Jake McCarthy Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks third in MLB.

-- The Braves have a 3.68 team ERA that ranks fifth among all league pitching staffs.
+- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.65).

-- The Braves give up the second-fewest home runs in baseball (51 total, 0.9 per game).
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (52 total, 0.9 per game).

-- Strider (5-2) gets the starting nod for the Braves in his 12th start of the season.
-He's put together a 3.11 ERA in 63 2/3 innings pitched, with 106 strikeouts.
+- The Braves will send Soroka (0-1) out to make his second start of the season.

-- In his last time out on Sunday, the righty threw six innings against the Philadelphia Phillies, allowing two earned runs while surrendering two hits.
+- His most recent appearance was on Tuesday against the Oakland Athletics, when the right-hander tossed six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.